ShreyaKumari13/AuthGate-JSP-Servlet/README.md

-# AuthGate : JSP & Servlet
+# SecurePass : JSP & Servlet
  SecureConnect: Secure Login and Registration with JSP, Servlet and JDBC

 - use this command to insert values in your tabe